dgudim/keyboard_vis/README.md

 ## Features
 - Display important notifications on the keyboard
 - Display download/file copy progress on the keyboard
-- Dim the keyboard after locking the screen
+- Dim the keyboard (and backlight) after locking the screen
 - Cool animation on startup

 ## Running